Sandra Bagarić

 Sandra Bagarić (born 5 April 1974) is a Bosnian and Croatian opera singer and actress.

+Life and career

 She was born in Zenica, Bosnia and Herzegovina where she attended the High School for Music.
 She continued her musical studies in Sarajevo, but due to the Bosnian War moved to Zagreb in 1992.
 In Zagreb she attended the Music Academy.
-She sang in many operas including Madame Troubadour, Countess Maritza, Die Fledermaus, Boccaccio and One Song a Day Takes Mischief Away.
-She participated in Dora 2007, together with Kraljevi ulice.
+She sang in many operettas including Srećko Albini's Madame Troubadour, Countess Maritza, Die Fledermaus, Boccaccio and One Song a Day Takes Mischief Away.
+She participated in Dora, the Croatian national final of Eurovision Song Contest 2007, together with the band Kraljevi ulice.
 They performed "Pjesma za novčić" (Song for a Coin) and finished second overall.